What could be the impact of Brexit on art logistics?

 - Supported by an in house developed collection management system

-Katoen Natie is a one-stop-shop, offering all services expected from a professional art logistics player, including collection management, viewing/sales rooms, condition checks, photography, expo rooms, packaging, installation, courier services, …
+Katoen Natie is a one-stop-shop, offering all services expected from a professional art logistics player, including art collection management, fine art transport, viewing/sales rooms, condition checks, photography, expo rooms, packaging, installation, courier services, …

 Should art already be stored outside of the UK prior to Brexit?